 Presently, we came to a sign that said “Tiki Bar – follow the path.”
 So, follow the path we did

 Where we ordered a beer and a Seabreeze.
 It looks a little different from the one at the Barefoot Bar, but it was just as delicious.
-However, twice as expensive, so we crossed it off our list of watering holes.

 We enjoyed the view all the same, and the beautiful cool breeze.